 - You did not obtain prior approval for non-emergency service by calling a PRC staff member for a pre-authorization number.

-- You did not apply for potential or established alternative resources or did not use the resources you had available.
+- You did not apply for alternative resources or did not use the resources you had available.

-- Medical review of you emergency room report did not support the necessity for using the emergency room.
+- Medical review of the emergency room report did not support the necessity for using the emergency room.

 Tips for PRC

 Call and ask for an authorization number as soon as you know the date of an upcoming appointment.
 Specialty care may require review and approval by the Gatekeeper Committee, so allow plenty of time for this process.

 Notification to PRC is required for each appointment with every appointment requiring a new authorization number.
 Always ask and keep a record of the authorization number, even if someone calls in for you (such as a nurse at the Clinic).

 Keep your authorization numbers on your calendar next to your appointment date and time.

 If you have insurance, PRC is not able to make a payment until after the insurance has either paid or denied the claim.
 The insurances might send you a statement (called an Explanation of Benefits (EOB)) explaining what was paid and the balance that may still be due to the provider.
 If it is coming from the insurance directly, it will state somewhere on it “This is not a bill”.
 If it is from the provider, please contact the provider and have them bill directly.

 You must update your eligibility annually, or when you have a change in name, address, phone number, or when you have a chance in your insurance, you can do this by: